1967 Giro d'Italia: Pre-race favorites

 The starting peloton did include the 1966 winner, Gianni Motta. l'Unità writer Gino Sala named Felice Gimondi, Jacques Anquetil, Vittorio Adorni, Eddy Merckx, and Motta as the main contenders for the overall crown.

 Route and stages

 The race route was revealed to the public on 28 March 1967 by race director Vincenzo Torriani.
 The route visited all Italian regions except for Sardinia.
 With the route entering Sicily for the fifth time in race history, the race scaled Mount Etna for the first time.

+There were plans to hold a prelude the night before the first stage.
+This would have been 15 km, and would not have counted for the general classification, but the winner would have been allowed to wear the pink jersey on the first stage.
+The Italian Communist Party took the opportunity to protest against the bombing of Hanoi during the Vietnam War, and the prelude was cancelled.

 Race overview

 The sixth leg saw an overnight ferry transfer from Palermo on mainland Italy to the island of Sicily for the next two stages.
 Following the sixth stage's conclusion the race took a five–hour train to Catania where the upcoming stage began.
 With the seventh stage hosting a summit finish to Mount Etna (1892 m) it was hoped to be pivotal in the general classification race.
 However, due to the long transfers forced on the riders by organizer Torriani, the riders rode at a slow pace until the race's final three kilometers.

+On the penultimate stage, Frenchman Anquetil was attacked several times.
+Felice Gimondi finally made the decisive attack, escaping alone and winning by four minutes.
+Jacques Anquetil considered himself robbed, claiming that Felice Gimondi had escaped by being taken away by the assistant race director's car.
+He finished third in the Giro, behind Felice Gimondi and Franco Balmamion.
+Jacques Anquetil's words were corroborated on his deathbed in 2012 by Giovanni Michelotti, the race director at the time.